eu-digital-green-certificates/dgc-gateway/README.md

 ### Start Local

+**Attention: This Repository contains simple passwords as placeholder.
+Please be aware that these passwords should not be used for production deployments of the gateway!**

 In order to start the gateway on your local computer you have to follow these steps:

 * Create TrustAnchor